 1 tsp (15 mL) ground caraway

-2 lb (1 kg) thinly shredded red cabbage
+2 lb (1 kg) trimmed red cabbage, thinly shredded

 1 bay leaf

-- Bacon adds a delicious hint of smokiness, but using too much can give cabbage a greasy, matte appearance.
-For glassy (or vegetarian) cabbage, you can use oil instead of bacon.
+Oh No: Bacon adds a delicious hint of smokiness, but using too much can give the cabbage a greasy, matte appearance.
+For glassy (or vegan) cabbage, you can use oil instead of bacon.

-- Luckily, braised red cabbage tastes better the next day.
-You can prep it in advance.
+Make-Ahead: Luckily, braised red cabbage tastes better the next day.
+So you can prep it in advance.
 You could also freeze it to await the arrival of Christmas or another feast.